 Besides being a repository of world-class design, Red Dot Design Museum is the perfect destination for design lovers looking to take home a memento.
 Its museum shop is a trove of locally-designed wares, from the Blackout Watch—an elegant, minimalistic timepiece—to the LUMIO lamp, which bears resemblance to a hard-cover book.

 To see how these beautiful forms function in a real world context, grab a coffee at the museum’s Café Bar, which is itself decorated with Red Dot-awarded furniture and design paraphernalia.
-Run by the museum, the café serves up local coffee, craft beer and dishes centred on curated cuts of European smoked meats.
+Run by the museum, the café serves up local coffee, beer and desserts.

-With a variety of cold beers and smoked meats, the Red Dot Museum’s Café Bar is a great place to grab a drink after you’re done viewing the establishment’s exhibits.
+With a variety of cold beers and local desserts, the Red Dot Museum’s Café Bar is a great place to grab a drink after you’re done viewing the establishment’s exhibits.